AranScope/gityll/README.md

 - and probably much more...

 ## Issues
-The current version is mostly hacked together, you can see of the proposed changes in the issues section, or, at the gityll generated page. <a href="http://gityll.club">gityll issues</a>.
+The current version is mostly hacked together.
+You can see of the proposed changes in the issues section, or, at the gityll generated page. <a href="http://gityll.club">gityll issues</a>.

 ## Attribution
 <a href="http://bettermotherfuckingwebsite.com/">BetterMotherFuckingWebsite</a> - Basis of the alt theme.